EBIBioSamples/curami/README.md

 ## Beyond V1
-This work has identified many curation opportunities that we were unable to fully develop in this primary version.
-This first working demo has been shown to users and their feedback is invaluable for future agile development.
-Some of the use cases we have not been able to meet are as follows:

-#### Engaging with OLS
-Ontology informed cleanup is not yet directly implemented.
-The curation app could lead to a stronger thesaurus but we should also use the synonym knowledge we already have.
-Expanding attributes using zooma and using fuzzy attribute matching based on this is under development.
-The Zooma tool will be especially useful for identifying false positives.

-#### Engaging with MarRef
-Domain experts require a curation mechanism that allows them to focus on attributes that lie within their area of expertise (applies to FAANG and CBI).
-MarRef would like to use the app to explore marine metagenomic data and the related attributes and clean up the data therein.
-A strong recommendation engine would also allow them to identify related samples.
-They would like to see which samples meet their criteria and which samples are close identifying what information is missing.

-#### Engaging with EBI Metagenomics
-Again EBI metagenomics require a domain specific curation ability.
-They also want to see capability to curate the values associated with the attributes and methods to pull their data out of the bulk of BioSamples.
-They would like to tag different enclaves of sample based on the type of assay that is being done.
-E.g. how many samples are oral vs gut metagenomes?
-Which attributes are predictive features for this tag and which attributes are shared.
-They hope this can be used by a recommendation engine at input to improve attribute capture and help consistency within the community.

-#### Engaging with EBI Submissions
-Submissions (aka USI)  would like to leverage the knowledge that the app generates (especially recommendation via co-occurrence weighting) to suggest new fields to submitters when they are submitting data.
-For this they need an recommendation API that they can query for the suggestion.
-Ideally this recommendation would also have further dimensions and would be able to recommend values or attributes required to meet previously specified standards such as MIABIS etc.

-#### Engaging with ENA
-In order to improve metadata capture ENA would like to rank samples based on their metadata.
-Which samples are missing critical metadata fields that would make their metadata more valuable (and improve their relative scores).

-#### Engaging with BioSamples
-Provenance of curation is critical.
-Based on the user’s profile we need to identify how valuable the curation is so that we can use the app’s curation objects alongside other curation efforts.
-E.g. automated methods should not be applied if that particular element of metadata has already been reviewed by a domain expert.
-If we get this wrong we are potentially making the data worse.
-Missing links are a problem in BioSamples.
-By catagorising samples we should be able to predict which external links should be present and find them if they are missing.

-#### Engaging with SciBite
-Once the app is in regular use the information can be used to produce a curation ontology which can be applied to other biological datasets.
-SciBite were interested in converting the data in the app into an ontology.

-To deliver these features the next version of the app requires:
-Attribute recommendations using co-occurrence.
-Given a certain group of ‘provided’ attributes which other attributes should also be added?
-Ability to curate specific domains rather than the whole dataset at once.
-The two approaches here are to provide a list of sample IDS then slice the data and re-run the analysis or preferably use the recommendation graph to guide the specialist user through their data (a sub graph within the main clade)
-Profiling samples.
-How good is sample x’s metadata?
-This requires clustering of samples and then measurement from the clusters mean.
-Expand analysis to utilise ontologies to assess merge pairs.
-This requires a new analysis module which can work alongside the other analysis scripts.
-Identification of strong correlations to identify which features can be used for automated curation.
-Implementation of deep learning unsupervised learning or decision tree using training data.
-Build a curation ontology using the data generated in the graph.
-Curation of value information.
-Identification of erroneous values (e.g. strings when most of the fields contain numbers.

 #### App Features to Add
 A user should be able to review their decisions in a table so they can review and change if necessary.